JOIN OUR MAILING LIST FOR FREE UK DELIVERY! CLICK HERE

 HOW TO PREVENT BABY BALD SPOTS

-All babies naturally lose some degree of their hair in the first 6 months of life due to a dip in hormones after being born and a hair growth and resting stage known as the Telogen Effluvium so please don't panic when your baby goes through this phase.
+All babies naturally lose some degree of their hair in the first 6 months of life due to a dip in hormones after being born and a hair growth and resting stage known as the Telogen Effluvium, so please don't panic when your baby goes through this phase.
 Small amounts of hair loss in this period is considered normal and nothing to worry about; similar to postpartum mums losing their hair after delivery.

-With paediatric recommendations to lay babies on their backs as the safest sleep position, there has been an increase in baby bald spots developing due to the back of their hair being in constant friction from rubbing on their bedding.
+With pediatric recommendations to lay babies on their backs as the safest sleep position, there has been an increase in baby bald spots developing due to the back of their hair being in constant friction from rubbing on their bedding.

 However if after 6 months if your baby is still losing their hair in chunks on a specific side or developing a bald spot, then you will need to examine their daily routines to ensure healthy regrowth.
 If you are still concerned about their hair loss and other conditions, it would be best to talk to your doctor.